Sonoran-Software/Sonoran-Store-Docs/sonoran-station-displays/display-management.md

 ## View and edit nearby displays

-Open **Mounted Displays > View Nearby Displays**.
+Open **Mounted Displays > Nearby Displays**.
 Results inside `Config.MenuNearbyDistance` (15 meters by default) are ordered by distance and filtered for the current interior/routing context.

-**Edit Display** can change:
+**Configure Display** can change:

 * Name and service
 * Theme